awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-view-data-orgs.md

 **To view Organizations service last accessed information \(AWS CLI\)**

-1. Use your Organizations master account credentials with the required IAM and Organizations permissions, and confirm that SCPs are enabled for your root\.
+1. Use your Organizations management account credentials with the required IAM and Organizations permissions, and confirm that SCPs are enabled for your root\.
 For more information, see [Things to know about last accessed information](access_policies_access-advisor.md#access_policies_access-advisor-know)\.

 1. Generate a report\.
 The request must include the path of the Organizations entity \(root, OU, or account\) for which you want a report\.
 You can optionally include an `organization-policy-id` parameter to view a report for a specific policy\.
 The command returns a `job-id` that you can then use in the `get-organizations-access-report` command to monitor the `job-status` until the job is complete\.
    + [aws iam generate\-organizations\-access\-report](https://docs.aws.amazon.com/cli/latest/reference/iam/generate-organizations-access-report.html)